 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, DB Insurance reported total carbon emissions of approximately 3,699,839,933 kg CO2e, with significant contributions from Scope 3 emissions at about 3,699,834,933 kg CO2e, primarily from investments.
-Scope 1 emissions were recorded at approximately 2,366,134 kg CO2e, while Scope 2 emissions totalled about 25,119,615 kg CO2e.
-The company has set ambitious climate commitments, aiming to reduce carbon emissions by 40% by 2030, with short-term targets being established gradually.
-Notably, DB Insurance previously aimed to lower Scope 1 emissions by 5% by 2020, a target they were on track to meet.
-DB Insurance's climate strategy is aligned with national greenhouse gas reduction goals, and they are committed to transparency in their sustainability reporting, as detailed in their integrated reports.
-The emissions data is sourced directly from DB Insurance Co., Ltd., with no cascaded data from parent organizations.
+In 2024, DB Insurance reported total carbon emissions of approximately 3,699,839,933 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 99.4% of the total.
+Specifically, Scope 1 emissions were about 2,366,134 kg CO2e, and Scope 2 emissions were approximately 25,119,615 kg CO2e.
+In 2023, the company recorded total emissions of about 3,573,330,000 kg CO2e, with Scope 1 at 2,606,000 kg CO2e and Scope 2 at 24,031,000 kg CO2e.
+DB Insurance has set ambitious climate commitments, aiming to reduce carbon emissions by 40% by 2030, with interim targets established for both Scope 1 and Scope 2 emissions.
+The company previously aimed to lower CO2 emissions by 5% by 2020, a target that was achieved.
+Their climate strategy is aligned with national greenhouse gas reduction goals, and they are committed to transparency in their sustainability reporting.
+The emissions data is sourced directly from DB Insurance Co., Ltd., with no cascading from a parent organization.
+The company actively discloses its emissions across all relevant scopes, demonstrating a comprehensive approach to climate accountability.

 Access structured emissions data, company-specific emission factors, and source documents